add2cal/docs/src/integration/astro.md

-# Using Buttons and Forms with Astro
+# How to integrate Buttons and RSVP Forms with Astro

 ## Step 0: Pick a solution